 Hailing from the birthplace of Hip-hop, New York native Liam Tracy is ready to make a first great impression.
 Under the tutelage of his production company Taylor & Co the 21-year- old emcee has honed a unique sound studying and fusing elements from the Golden Era of hip hop along with some of today’s modern influences.
 Liam’s promising talent as a lyricist and producer grabbed the attention of independent label, Babygrande Records,.
 Immediately after signing, Liam hit the touring circuit by storm opening for Cannibal Ox in 2015 and landing a coveted spot on the 8th Annual SXSW Takeover last March performing on an all star bill with the likes of Kevin Gates, Wale, DJ Drama and more.

 21 year-old SoCal artist, THEAFTRPARTY, hit the scene with his debut EP, Close Your Eyes.
 Close Your Eyes features the lead single “You Forever” along with five additional tracks showcasing THEAFTRPARTY’s unique songwriting ability, which stylishly blends R&B and hip-hop.
-THEAFTRPARTY has already had a monumental year thus far.
+THEAFTRPARTY had a monumental 2016.
 After catching the the ear of New York indie powerhouse Babygrande Records, who quickly signed the rising California artist to its roster, THEAFTRPARTY performed at the annual SXSW Takeover with Erykah Badu, Kehlani, D.R.A.M., Mick Jenkins, and others.
-Be on the lookout for more music from THEAFTRPARTY in 2016.
+He then released his debut EP, Close Your Eyes, later in the year.
+Be on the lookout for more music from THEAFTRPARTY in 2017.

 Called the “Trap Lord”, “Moombahton King” & “Twerk Ambassador”, Ricky Vaughn is bridging the gap between Hip Hop & Electronic production.
 Starting out as Mr. Vega, the Brooklyn native served as the producer of the Moombahton 3-piece Sazon Booya, whose debut EP “La Bomba” (Jul. ’11) quickly became a seminal release in the then-blossoming Moombahton scene, earning them a coveted slot on Skrillex’s 2011 Mothership Tour.
 After sharing stages with Zedd, Munchi, Laidback Luke & many others.
 Soon after, Sazon Booya disbanded, & Vega quickly re-emerged as the Trap, Moombahton & Twerk “triple threat” Ricky Vaughn.